 This way of link building is especially important for Ecommerce websites.
 It’s hard to get people to link to your products, so why not create your own links?
 Here’s some ideas you can use that will help you sell more products, help customers find the right products and build relevant (internal) links while doing it.

 For a potential clients website I wanted to check the XML sitemap for errors.
 I had a suspicion the file contained links to that no longer worked (301 redirects and 404 errors) but without having access to the Search Console I had no quick way to check.
+To solve this I wrote some PHP code to get the HTTP request headers of an array of URLs.
+I thought someone else might find it useful so after polishing it a bit I published it online.

 You probably have event tracking set up for filling out a contact form but many websites also contain direct mailto: and tel: links.
 Customers that pick up the phone and call are usually very valuable but can be hard to track.
 With some Javascript you can very easily track these conversions in Google Analytics.